oyvczfo05177/notes/README.md

 5. Participate in open source projects: Contributing to open-source projects is a great way to improve your programming skills, gain experience, network, stay updated with new developments, technologies, trends in your field and contribute to the community.
 6. Keep your portfolio up to date: Make sure your online portfolio or resume is up - to- date with your latest projects, skills and certifications.
 Update your GitHub or GitLab profile with any new code contributions or open sources projects you've worked on.
 7. Practice, practice, Practice: Continually practice your coding and problem-solving skills by solving challenges on LeetCode, HackerRank, Project Euler, Codecademy, freeCodeCamp, Exercism, CodeSignal, Google' S coding challenges, Kaggle competitions, AI and machine learning platforms, data science platforms and so on and on... ..

+# 2024-02-13
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+Always strive to write clean, readable, and maintainable code.
+Remember that code is read far more often than it's written.
+Optimize for clarity and understandability first, as this will save time, reduce errors, and enhance collaboration among developers.
+Complexity can be a hard problem's byproduct, but continually refactor and simplify where possible."

+In practice, this means:
+1. Use clear and concise variable names.
+2. Write modular code with well-defined functions or classes.
+3. Avoid unnecessary complexity and premature optimization.
+4. Comment your code effectively, explaining why rather than what.
+5. Continuously improve and iterate on existing codebases.